magnusencs/GOD/calculator_personalsolution/readme.md

 📌 Why?

 ¯\(ツ)/¯
-Because I want it, not because i can. i spent 4 days making this, 90% of the time was wondering the solutions, until i eventually gave up and ask gpt for the last 30% of the code, that's when he suggest i shuld use used() to avoid duplicate and use stack to stack numbers.
+Because I want it, not because I can.

+I spent 4 days making this.
+90% of the time was me staring at the code, overthinking solutions.
+Eventually, I gave up and asked GPT for help with the last 30%.
+That’s when it suggested:

+Use used[] to avoid duplicates.

+Use a stack to handle calculations.

+…and yeah, it worked.
+But then GPT casually said: “btw there’s a cleaner way that takes like a quarter of your code.”

+Pain.
+But at least this version is mine. human LOVES to create things.